Th-Underscore/youtube-publish-drafts/README.md

 1. Go to YouTube Studio's "Content"  page
 2. Press F12 (or Ctrl+Shift+I, or right-click and select "Inspect" / "Inspect Element")
 3. Paste the entire content of the [`youtube-publish-drafts.js`](https://raw.githubusercontent.com/Th-Underscore/youtube-publish-drafts/refs/heads/master/youtube-publish-drafts.js) file into the Console input
-4. Make any necessary edits at the top of the text - marked `PUBLISH CONFIG` (visibility, made for kids, etc.) - and press Enter
+4. Make any necessary edits at the top of the text - marked `PUBLISH CONFIG` (visibility/schedule, made for kids, etc.) - and press Enter
 5. Get a snack!
 This might take a couple minutes